Testing pages with CLI

 Not for use with personal data

-When using the URI input mode, a number of additional options are available to adjust the scope and ruleset of a test.
-For example, the following code will exclude the header and footer from a test, and has the color-contrast rule disabled:
+When using the CLI's URI input mode, several additional options are available to change the scope and ruleset of a test.
+For example, the following code will exclude the header and footer from a test and will disable the color-contrast rule:

 axe http://example.com --exclude footer,header --disable color-contrast